nisssaarg/chemistryWithJava/README.md

 need not go look here and there as we aim to provide everything at a single source.

 ## About Chemistry With Java
 The Chemistry with java is an application which combines the Organic and the Inorganic world of Chemistry into a single application to promote the learning and the understanding of the subject by introducing visual aid to the subject.

 ## Technical Details
 The application is developed basically with three levels.
 The User Interface is built using the Swing framework.
 The Intermediate level we implement Java Database Connectivity for
 SQLite3 implying that the underlying base layer we use SQLite3 as the database.
-For the Organic world of Chemistry we use an API named <a href="https://pubs.acs.org/doi/full/10.1021/ci100384d" target = "_blank">OPSIN (Open Parser for Systematic IUPAC Nomenclature)</a> which take an IUPAC name of the Organic Compound into its structure.
+For the Organic world of Chemistry we use an API named <a href="https://pubs.acs.org/doi/full/10.1021/ci100384d" target = "_blank">OPSIN (Open Parser for Systematic IUPAC Nomenclature)</a> which takes an IUPAC name of the Organic Compound and converts it into its structure.

 ## Features
 <ol>